 Difficult to grasp- I know – but the UK has been engulfed by the biggest constitutional crisis since the reign of Charles I. British politics has changed beyond recognition.
 Today, any American that cares to glance across the pond at what is happening in Britain would get an overwhelming sense of political role reversal.
 Indeed, it was a fear of tyranny that inspired the founding fathers to create a system of government that would ensure the president could never wield the kind of unchecked powers that the Prime Minister, selected for their ability to command that all-too important majority in the Commons, has enjoyed.

 Yet, ironically it is President Trump who is overruling Congress, while May, despite a slim majority, is being defied by the Commons.
 Today, the balance of power, which traditionally rested with the executive branch, hangs very much in the balance.
-Someone unafraid to use this to his advantage is Sir Oliver Letwin who believes that “there’s no way we can continue to act as though we [MPs] were merely a body to which the Government were accountable”.
+Someone unafraid to use this to his advantage was Sir Oliver Letwin who, during the series of ‘Indicative Votes’ felt that “there’s no way we can continue to act as though we [MPs] were merely a body to which the Government were accountable”.
 It is unsurprising then that, as the leading figure in the decision by MP’s to take control of the parliamentary timetable, he has come in for criticism.
-Indeed, some have dubbed him a ‘constitutional revolutionary’- a singular MP willing to alter the way our democracy works.
+He sounds like a ‘constitutional revolutionary’ of sorts- a singular MP willing to alter the way democracy has worked for generations.

 Of course, while the actions of MPs is unprecedented, should we be shocked?
 After all, the 2016 referendum plunged Parliament into this situation, disempowering it from the very beginning, and dismantling our politics as we know it.
 Previous referendums have only asked the electorate to endorse policy decisions of the government and a majority in Parliament.
 Now, however, the executive insists on implementing ‘the will of the people’, sidelining a very wary, reluctant group of MPs.